CalebBav234/Proyecto_TecWeb_G3_nuevo/README.md

   - **Certificates** for students
 - Authenticated users can access data according to their role.

-We chose this domain because online courses are a common real-world service (similar to Udemy/Coursera) and it lets us practice:
+We chose this domain because online courses are a common real-world service (similar to Udemy or Coursera), and it covers several typical needs of a modern web backend:

-- 1–N, N–M and 1–1 relationships in the database.
+- Managing relationships between entities (1–N, N–M and 1–1) in a relational database.
-- Authentication with JWT and authorization with roles.
+- Handling authentication with JWT and role-based authorization.
+- Exposing a clean REST API that could be consumed by a web or mobile frontend.
-- A more realistic flow than a single CRUD.
+- Modeling a business flow that is richer than a simple “create, read, update, delete” over a single table.

----
+From the point of view of the **Web Technologies** course, Educocha lets us demonstrate not only that we can implement endpoints, but also that we understand how to design entities, secure the API, and document it so another team could build a frontend on top of it.
 ## Installation

 ### Prerequisites